 Nobody likes to discuss embarrassing subjects with family and friends.
 We would all much prefer to share happy news about ourselves and our kids.
 Unfortunately, there are times in our lives where we need to reach out to others to talk about information that is less than happy.
-Certainly, having an investigation by Child Protective Services (CPS) against you is one of those unhappy circumstances that we would ideally like to never have happened.
-It is difficult to look yourself in the mirror and realize that you need help from other people to get through those kinds of difficult times.
+Certainly, having an investigation by Child Protective Services (CPS) against you is one of those unhappy circumstances that we would ideally like never to have happened.
+It is difficult to look at yourself in the mirror and realize that you need help from other people to get through those kinds of difficult times.

 Adult relatives of your child will be notified about the removal within thirty days of it having occurred.
 Both sides of the family will be made aware.
 Family members will be asked to become involved in the case as a potential place for the child to reside or as a support system for you.
-Immediate family- grandparents, great-grandparents, aunts, uncles, nieces, nephews, brothers and sisters are among those who will be told about the removal.
+Immediate family- grandparents, great-grandparents, aunts, uncles, nieces, nephews, brothers, and sisters are among those who will be told about the removal.

-You will be asked to provide information about family members to CPS
+You will be asked to provide information about family members to CPS.

-After your child is removed from your home CPS will ask you to fill out a form called a Child Caregiver Resource Form.
+After your child is removed from your home, CPS will ask you to fill out a form called a Child Caregiver Resource Form.
 All of the names and contact information for your family members will be collected in this format.
 The people that you think would be able to care for your child should be listed.
 A judge will order you to fill out the form if you do not do so voluntarily.

 Why does CPS reach out to family members to inform them of the removal?

 Your relative and their spouse must both agree to take on the responsibility of caring for your child.
 Even if your family member has a clean record and is an otherwise excellent candidate, your relative needs sufficient space in their home to raise a child.
-If he or she already has multiple children and is living in a small apartment or home that would require your child to share a room then that will probably eliminate your relative from consideration, as well.
+If he or she already has multiple children and is living in a small apartment or home that would require your child to share a room, then that will probably eliminate your relative from consideration, as well.

-Before your child is removed from your home will you be able to say goodbye?
+Before your child is removed from your home, will you be able to say goodbye?

 Where can your child be removed from?

-It does happen sometimes that your child could be removed from your home while you are with your child.
+It sometimes happens that your child could be removed from your home while you are with your child.
 In this sort of scenario, you very likely will be able to say goodbye.
-When the removal happens at home, rather than at a police station or CPS office, you may be able to help your child pack up belongings, toys and anything else that would help your child transition into their new living arrangement.
+When the removal happens at home, rather than at a police station or CPS office, you may be able to help your child pack up belongings, toys, and anything else that would help your child transition into their new living arrangement.
 Once you start to become violent or verbally abusive towards a CPS employee, however, that privilege ends, and you will be escorted away from your child.

 How can you best cooperate with CPS while maintaining your rights to advocate for your child?